NCRM and ICLS Autumn School 2016: The use of biomarkers in social science research

 This Autumn School is designed to cover the methodological implications of using biological data for social science research purposes.
 There are an increasing number of high quality longitudinal survey datasets with biomarker data collection.
 However, most social scientists are not trained in the use of standard sets of biomarkers that have been collected in surveys.
 In addition, newer biomarkers covering genomics, epigenetics and metabolomics are also increasingly available in such datasets, for which standard protocols of measurement and analysis are still being developed.

-The aim of the Autumn school is to enable early career social scientists to become familiar with the standard and new biomarker data that are available in longitudinal surveys such as Understanding Society and the English Longitudinal Study of Ageing.
+The aim of the Autumn school is to enable social scientists to become familiar with the standard and new biomarker data that are available in longitudinal surveys such as Understanding Society and the English Longitudinal Study of Ageing.
 By the end of the Autumn School, participants will:

 - Understand some of the principles governing interactions between social exposures and biological processes.